About ten million people die from cancer every year. It is the cause of every sixth death.

 Let’s look at what we can learn from each of these.

-More people than ever before die from cancer – 9.6 million in the latest data from 2017.
+More people than ever before die from cancer – 10.1 million in 2019.

-In 1990, 5.7 million people died from cancer.
-This means we have seen a 66% increase in the global number of cancer deaths.
-This increase is what the green line in the visualization shows.
+In 1990, 5.8 million people died from cancer.
+This means we have seen a 75% increase in the global number of cancer deaths.

 But in a world with more people, we would expect more people to die.
 As the world population is growing the total number of deaths is rising – since 1990, the number of deaths increased from 46 million to 56 million per year.